Longevity Basics

 If you notice dry skin, fine lines, or poor skin elasticity despite drinking enough water, it is worth looking at your potassium status.

-Increase potassium-rich foods in your diet.
-Avocado, spinach, sweet potatoes, and legumes are particularly good sources.
+- Increase bioavailable, potassium-rich foods in your diet.
+High-quality meat, fish, avocados, and sweet potatoes are particularly good sources.

 The Bottom Line